Grand Bazaar7161 Votes Currently Open [Closes at 07:00 pm]

-- Tags: Market, Shopping Center, Family And Kids
+- Tags: Market, Shopping Center

 Established in the 1450s this is one of the largest and oldest covered markets in the world.
 A true example of human hardiness, the bazaar has survived numerous fires, earthquakes and wars and continues to thrive today.
 Highly crowded, everyone here is looking for the best deal; bargaining is a way of life.
 Start with a fourth of the asking price and you might end up paying only half of it.
 It’s a noisy and warm sensory overload, bustling with energy.
 As for what can you actually buy here?
 Almost everything!
 Cafés and diners are scattered liberally over the place.
 Also, visit the popular attractions in the city by following Istanbul itinerary 2 days.

-Grand Bazaar Information
+Grand Bazaar Travel Tips

 - Best place to be visited by the couple.